SusanGrace1/SusanGrace_-Data_Analyst_Portfolio/README.md

-# Susan Grace Mithika - Data Analyst Portfolio
+# Movie Industry Data Analysis

 ### About
 Hello and welcome!
-I'm Susan, an enthusiastic and detail-oriented junior data analyst with a passion for uncovering insights from data and turning them into actionable strategies.
+I'm Susan, an enthusiastic and detail-oriented data analyst with a passion for uncovering insights from data and turning them into actionable strategies.
 My journey in the world of data has been driven by curiosity, analytical thinking, and a love for continuous learning.

-In this repository, you will find a collection of projects that showcase my skills in data analysis, visualization, and statistical modeling.
+In this repository, I showcase my skills in data analysis, visualization, and statistical modeling.
 Each project is a reflection of my commitment to transforming raw data into meaningful stories and solutions.

 **What You'll Find Here:**
 - **Data Cleaning & Preparation:** Techniques for cleaning and organizing data to ensure accuracy and reliability.